judge-r/beautiful-jekyll/aboutme.md

 ---
 # What I have been up to lately: #

-## My New Job! ##
+## My Job! ##

-I just moved to the Philadelphia, PA area to begin a new job with Normandeau Associates, an environmental consulting firm that specializes mostly in ecological work related to fish, bats, freshwater mussels, soil, groundwater, and impacts from new energy development.
-We work with clients under federal, state, and local environmental regulations to help them gain compliance with those laws.
+I have been in the Philadelphia, PA area working for about 9 months with Normandeau Associates, an environmental consulting firm that specializes mostly in ecological work related to fish, bats, freshwater mussels, soil, and groundwater.
+We work with both public and private clients under federal, state, and local environmental regulations.
 As I continue with my work, I am excited to learn more about the environmental issues of the region.

 ## Learning how to Code ##